 Why is the Beach so Hidden?

-If Scrambling over boulders, traversing tough terrain and walking steep, lose, and unprotected trails with large drops is the stuff of nightmares we think you are best skipping the beach.
+If Scrambling over boulders, traversing tough terrain, and walking steep, loose, and unprotected trails with large drops is the stuff of nightmares we think you are best skipping the beach.
 Also if the Surf is high and the low route is inaccessible, then we struggle to recommend the high route, the trail is really perilous and not for the faint-hearted.
-A miss-step, or a loose foothold and your vacation, or worse could end then and there!
+A miss-step, or a loose foothold, and your vacation, or worse could end then and there!

 Even for me, the upper trail is too sketchy.
 If the Surf renders the lower trial impassable I just skip the beach.
 It really is a very exposed route, with zero room for error.
 People falling to serious injury and death are not rare occurrences here.
 The beach is stunning, but it’s not worth dying for!